-Dr. Sian White (firstname.lastname@example.org)
+Dr. David Babcock (email@example.com)

-ENG 650: Studies in Early American Literature: The Native Presence in Early American Literature
+ENG 650: Studies in Early American Literature.
+The Native Presence in Early American Literature

 Dr. Laura Henigman (firstname.lastname@example.org)

-Indian with a scroll coming out of his mouth, reading “Come over and help us.”
-The seal well illustrates how colonial European powers ventriloquized the voice of the Indian in their own interest and according to their own textual conventions, creating powerful and persistent stereotypes that we still live with today.
-This semester we will examine the presence of indigenous Americans in the early periods of contact on the North American continent, both as represented in European-authored texts and especially as created in the writings of indigenous people themselves.
-Along the way we will consider the impact that Native American studies has had on the academic study of early American literature.
-We will look at some classic European-authored texts such as captivity narratives, missionary literature, and Enlightenment naturalist writing.
-We’ll spend most of our time, however, studying Native American forms of writing in the contact zone, examining theories of authorship, literacy, and print culture that emerge from both early American and Native American studies.
-We’ll concentrate on pre-1900 figures such as Samson Occam, Black Hawk, Sequoyah, Elias Boudinot,William Apess, Sarah Winnemucca Hopkins, and others, but we will close with a look at some 20th century Native American writers (Erdrich, McNickle, or Alexie), to suggest ways in which our close study of early American literacies and cultural contact may inform twentieth-century studies as well.
+In 1629 the Massachusetts Bay Colony adopted as its symbol a picture of an Indian with a scroll coming out of his mouth, reading “Come over and help us.”
+The seal well illustrates how colonial European powers attended to the voice of the Indian from the earliest days of their interest in the American continent, ventriloquizing that voice in their own interest and according to their own textual conventions.
+The urgent need in early American studies right now is to examine closely that process of ventriloquization and to hear and study voices that responded to that process from a different place.
+Accordingly, this semester we will examine the presence of indigenous Americans in the early periods of contact on the North American continent, both as represented in European-authored texts and as created in the writings of indigenous people themselves.
+Restated more simply, in critical terms, we will consider the impact that Native American studies currently has on our study of early American literature.
+We will look at some classic European-authored texts such as captivity narratives, missionary literature, and Enlightenment naturalist writing, attending to the ways they’ve been positioned within Anglo-centered paradigms of early American literature as well as how native American literary study may raise different questions about them.
+We’ll spend most of our time, however, studying Native American writing in the contact zone, examining theories of authorship, literacy, and print culture that emerge from both early American and Native American studies.
+Native American figures of study may include Black Hawk, Hendrick Aupaumut, William Apess, Samson Occam, Elias Boudinot, Sequoyah, Sarah Winnemucca Hopkins, and others.
+If we have time, we’ll close with a look at some more contemporary Native American literature, to suggest ways in which our close study of early American literacies and cultural contact may inform twentieth-century studies as well.

 ENG 675: Reading and Research.
 3 credits.
 Supervised reading and research in a particular topic or field.
 Admission by permission of the Director of Graduate studies; may not be repeated.